objectiv/objectiv-analytics/bach/docs/source/bach/index.rst

     pip install objectiv-bach

-To get a taste of what you can do with Objectiv Bach, There is also a `demo </docs/home/quickstart-guide>`_ available that enables you to run the full Objectiv pipeline on your local machine.
+To get a taste of what you can do with Objectiv Bach, there's also a `demo </docs/home/quickstart-guide>`_ that enables you to run the full Objectiv pipeline on your local machine.
 It includes our website as a demo app, a Jupyter Notebook environment with working models and a Metabase environment to output data to.

 .. toctree::
     :hidden: